ExpressLRS/Docs/docs/hardware/backpack/backpack-tx-setup.md

 - Wait for the process to complete and you should see the green `Success` notification.

 - Alternatively, you can build the firmware file, then drag it to the WebUI.
 To do this, ensure you have completed the steps in the Setup section above, then click `Build` on the ExpressLRS Configurator.
-- Grab the built `firmware.bin.gz` (do NOT extract it) and drag-and-drop it into the File Upload section of the webpage and click `Update`.
+- Grab the built `firmware.bin.gz` (do NOT extract it) and drag-and-drop it into the File Upload section of the webpage.
+If you are using an ESP32 based Backpack, the filename may be `firmware.bin`.
+Drag-and-drop it into the File Upload section of the webpage.
+- Click `Update`.
 Wait a bit (~10s) for the "Update Success!
 Rebooting...".
 The AP should automatically disappear and disconnect.

 <figure markdown>
 ![WiFi ESP](../../assets/images/backpackwifiESP.png)